alexisuaguilaru/HealthySleep/README.md

 The main entrypoint for the API is the `POST /Classify` endpoint, where the request body contains the patient features.
 The response includes the predicted level and name of the quality of sleep of the patient.

+## Frontend
+A simple, minimalist frontend was developed using [Vue.js](https://vuejs.org/).
+It features a form designed to capture the input features of the patient and display the predicted level of sleep quality in an additional field.

 ## Installation and Usage
 1. First it has to clone the repository and move to the project directory:
 ```bash